isomerpages/enterprisesg-switch/_visitor-information/Entry requirements.md

 * Please note that all delegates/exhibitors/sponsors/trade visitors will need to download or produce their TraceTogether app for verification of vaccination status onsite.

-*Ability to not comply with requirements as stated above, will not be allowed to enter SWITCH 2022 and SWITCH will not be liable for any cost incurred and no refunds will be provided if there were any purchase of tickets*
+*Ability to not comply with requirements as stated above, will not be allowed to enter SWITCH 2022 and SWITCH will not be liable for any cost incurred and no refunds will be provided if there were any purchase of tickets.*